December 4, 2019 Updated January 3, 2020

 Circumcision Choice already addressed the studies you mentioned in your live video.
 We explained the weaknesses and limitations of the Sorrells study in our article on the 20,000 nerve endings.
 I addressed the Taddio studies - as well as several studies on trauma, pain, and memory - in my article about psychological damage.
 The AAP and the Centers for Disease Control also have addressed these and several other studies that intactivists typically cite.

+Your assertion that lack of criticism validates your film is an example of the Argument from Silence fallacy.
 By your logic each of the scholarly analyses posted on this website is confirmed to be scientifically accurate and truth-based - because no one has bothered to refute it.
 Some of our articles have been available to the public for far longer than your movie.

 I would watch American Circumcision under one of two conditions.
 Either (a) I am preparing to debate you, or (b) someone offers me a $100 reward if I can identify at least one pro-foreskin or anti-circumcision statement in the film that is factually wrong.
 Otherwise, to be honest it just isn't worth my time.